blinktrade/BlinkTradeJS/README.md

 ### Last Trades

-A list of the last trades executed on an exchange since a chosen date.
+List the latest trades executed on an exchange since a chosen date.

 ```js